bigbluewave/mythic-gate/README.md

 ## Credits

 Noaaan, for Mythic Metals
-Drayler, for creating Gate of Babylon woalk, for the Gate of Babylon 1.19.2 update
+Draylar, for creating Gate of Babylon woalk, for the Gate of Babylon 1.19.2 update
 MJRamon, for assisting with Gate of Babylon 1.19.2 enchantment fix